artiriart/quincy/_posts/2024-10-03-privacy_policy.md

 ## 7. Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at [Your Email or Discord].
+If you have any questions or concerns about this Privacy Policy, please contact us at Discord:**@artiriart**.

 ---